Copyright Registration In India

 How to get a Copyright registered in India?

-Documents required for filing of a Copyright Application:
+Documents required for filing of a Copyright registration in India are:

 i.
 Four copies of the artistic work.

 ii.
 Name, address and nationality of the applicant.

 iii.
 Nature of the applicant’s interest in the work

 v.
 Name, address and nationality of the author and if the author is deceased, the date of his death.

 vi.
 Year and country of first publication and name, address and nationality of the publisher.

 vii.
 Year and countries of subsequent publications, if any, and names, address and nationalities of the publishers.

 viii.
 Names, addresses and nationalities of the owners of the various rights comprising the copyright in the work and the extent of rights held by each, together

 with particulars of assignments and licenses, if any.